jkroepke/helm-secrets/README.md

 This is method is preferred over the plugin command below.
 This mode is used in [ArgoCD](https://github.com/jkroepke/helm-secrets/wiki/ArgoCD-Integration) environments.

-On Windows, the command `helm secrets patch windows` needs to be run first.

 ```bash
 helm upgrade name . -f secrets://secrets.yaml
 ```